sscollis/lns3d/README.md

 The executable is `lns3d`.

-## Index
+## Auxiliary Tools

+The following tables describes the supporting tools for `lns3d` that are required for complete end-to-end workflows and analysis.

 Directory  |  Description
 -----------|-----------------------------------------------------------
-src        |  Primary source for lns3d flow solver ssd        |  Original Cray SSD enabled source for lns3d flow solver pre        |  Preprocessor that makes consistent metrics from a grid file util       |  Various utilities for preparing and analyzing lns3d runs mesh       |  Mesh generators for specific types of geometries
+`src`      |  Primary source for lns3d flow solver `ssd`      |  Original Cray SSD enabled source for lns3d flow solver `pre`      |  Preprocessor that makes consistent metrics from a grid file `util`     |  Various utilities for preparing and analyzing lns3d runs `mesh`     |  Mesh generators for specific types of geometries `test`     |  Simple tests and examples of `lns3d` and tools

+Each of these tool directories contains a separate `README` file that describes how to build and use them.

+Finally, the `test` directory contines several examples demonstrating workflows and capabilities of `lns3d` that can both help assess that your build are working correctly and show new users how to setup and run problems.

+S. Scott Collis
+Wed Feb 26 06:32:22 MST 2020